RichardSancchez/RichardSancchez/README.md

 - Morty fictives / skins, (I'm sorry im loyal to MY Morty)
 - If you think Jerrick is a proship (I will go on a FULL RANT on how its NOT.)
 ## INTERACT !!!! ![me](https://media.discordapp.net/attachments/1319074753880788995/1319644787707609140/tumblr_5b9b195d46d089b55835ec7422e23ca1_490cc2d4_75.png?ex=6766b67b&is=676564fb&hm=ef91901c5bc8443e6c2432e2a605f2edd8f6269320bfbce3e5c83fee474ef18e&=&format=webp&quality=lossless&width=46&height=51)
-- Shakelock / Jerrick / Vanderbell Shippers !!
+- Shakelock / Jerrick / Kyman / Vanderbell Shippers !!
 - Like the same fandoms and stuff as me
 - Listeners / willing to listen to me rant
 - If you tolerate me being clingy / talkative +etc